 - The number of parties involved – If your accident involved multiple vehicles, that means more parties will be involved.
-For example, if the crash was between your car, a truck and subsequently a pedestrian, the case becomes much more complex since multiple people will likely be injured and file claims.
-That will take longer to settle than a crash between two cars.
+For example, if the car accident was between your car, a truck and subsequently a pedestrian, the case becomes much more complex since multiple people will likely be injured and file claims.
+That will take longer to settle than a car accident between two cars.

 - Whether there are questions around who was at fault – Sorting out who caused the accident can take time and also extend how long your case takes.

-- Whether your case goes to trial – Most personal injury cases settle without going to trial mainly because doing so costs money.
+- Whether your case goes to trial – Most car accidents settle without going to trial mainly because doing so costs money.
 Nonetheless, sometimes they do.
 If the insurance company and their high-priced attorneys won’t make a fair offer for your injuries, the award-winning trial attorneys at The Dominguez Firm aren’t afraid to go to trial.

 We have the resources, winning record and experience to seek justice on your behalf.
 Not every law firm can say the same.
-Defense attorneys and insurance companies know this, and it gives you, our client the sort of leverage other lawyers can’t provide.
+Defense attorneys and insurance companies know this, and it gives you, our client the sort of leverage other Bakersfield car accident lawyers can’t provide.

-Know that our attorneys will consult with you every step of the way and advise you as to the best course of action.
+Know that an experienced car accident attorney will consult with you every step of the way and advise you as to the best course of action.
 Ultimately, we will only act with your consent.